 Home therapy options for managing symptoms include:

-- changing socks daily or when they become sweaty
+- changing items of clothing daily or more often when they become sweaty

 - not wearing the same pair of shoes day after day

-- going barefoot when possible and making sure feet get air throughout the day
+- wearing open shoes when possible and making sure feet get air throughout the day

-- picking natural fabrics for clothing and shoes, such as cotton and leather that allow air movement
+- choosing natural fabrics for clothing and shoes, such as cotton and leather that allow air movement

-Gustatory sweating, or gustatory hyperhidrosis, is a term used to describe sweating on the face, scalp, neck, and, occasionally, the chest.
+Facial, or gustatory, sweating occurs on the face, scalp, neck, and, occasionally, the chest.